Logo

 When to Take Legal Action for a Burn Injury

+The World Health Organization estimates that 180,000 people die yearly from burn injuries.
+While this usually occurs in countries other than the United States, it still illustrates how serious burns can be.
 A burn injury is nothing to take lightly and can be completely life-changing.
-In this article, we’ll discuss when you can take action for the injury and receive adequate compensation.
-There are a few scenarios where this is the case, so read on to learn more about how a personal injury attorney may be able to help you after a burn injury.
+This article discusses when you can take legal action for a burn injury and receive adequate compensation.
+There are a few scenarios where this is the case, so read on to learn more about how a personal injury attorney can help you after a burn injury.

 How Burns Are Categorized

-You may already be familiar with the fact that burns are categorized in three different ways: first degree, second degree, and third degree.
-This measures the severity of the burn, and will also likely affect the outcome of your lawsuit.
+You may already be familiar with the fact that burns are categorized in three different ways: first-degree, second-degree, and third-degree.
+This measures the severity of the burn and will also likely affect the outcome of your lawsuit.

 Your doctor will diagnose your burn and treat it accordingly.